How planning poker works

 Accurate estimates lead to predictable sprints and reliable delivery.

-Everything you need to know about Planning Poker.
+Everything you need to know about Scrum Poker.

 The Modified Fibonacci sequence (0, 1, 2, 3, 5, 8, 13, 21) is the most popular choice.
 The increasing gaps between numbers reflect the growing uncertainty of larger items.
 T-Shirt sizes (XS, S, M, L, XL) work well for high-level estimation where numeric precision isn't needed.